AGolumbovsky/console-time/README.md

 # Console Time: A package to test the run time of your algorithms.

 If you like this package, let me know!
-Please submit any issues, feature, or pull requests that might better tha package.
+Please submit any issues, feature, or pull requests that might better the package.
 Thank you!

 ## Installation